GSA Position Statement:

 • Education—Government-supported mineral- and energy‐resource education programs are essential to generating new knowledge.
 These endeavors also educate the general public and prepare the future Earth and environmental scientific and engineering workforce.

-• Renewables and resource recycling—Governments should provide funding and economic incentives to increase the use of renewable energy resources, improve energy efficiency, increase mineral resource recycling, and identify recoverable resources from extraction and utilization waste.
+• Renewables and resource recycling—Governments, in partnership with other stakeholders (e.g., industry, private foundations), should provide funding and economic incentives to increase the use of renewable energy resources, improve energy efficiency, increase mineral resource recycling, and identify recoverable resources from extraction and utilization waste.

 Rationale

-Historically, the government’s role (governmental agencies, policy and planning bodies) in identifying and assessing energy and mineral resources has been crucial in order to identify assets, improve long‐term planning, and avoid unforeseen resource shortages due to demand, conflict, natural disasters and extreme events, and market fluctuation and manipulation.
+Historically, the government’s role in identifying and assessing energy and mineral resources has been crucial.
 For example, the U.S. Geological Survey (USGS, within the Department of the Interior [DOI]) was founded by Congress in 1879 for the "classification of the public lands, and examination of the geological structure, mineral resources, and products of the national domain."
-[1] Besides mapping and fundamental resource research, the USGS publishes assessments of undiscovered onshore mineral and fossil fuel resources, while the Bureau of Ocean Energy Management (DOI) completes offshore assessments.
+[6] Besides mapping and fundamental resource research, the USGS publishes public assessments of undiscovered onshore mineral and fossil fuel resources, while the Bureau of Ocean Energy Management (DOI) completes offshore assessments.
 Now, other agencies in DOI plus Departments of Agriculture, Commerce, Defense, Energy, Health and Human Services, Labor, and the Environmental Protection Agency also have programs that address aspects of resource evaluation; the lifecycles of energy/mineral products from mining through processing, use, and disposal; and surface and subsurface land-use issues at extraction sites.
 Additionally, state/provincial geologic surveys and environmental agencies are important archives of detailed regional current and historic data, including physical samples, that support ongoing research in the public interest.
 All these government agencies possess the broad perspectives for sound holistic evaluation of potential costs, benefits, and consequences associated with the extraction and use of mineral and energy resources that are required to develop sound public policies.

-Geoscientists and engineering geologists, from government, academia, and industry, can provide the sound scientific foundation for effective mineral and energy resource decision making.
+To support ongoing energy and mineral resource development, extraction, and stewardship efforts, qualified geoscientists and engineering geologists from government, academia, and industry must continue providing a sound scientific foundation for effective mineral and energy resource decision making.
 Expert knowledge on location and extent of present and possible future resources, geological processes that formed and concentrated them, and the technological needs and environmental effects of their extraction and use at local, regional, and global scales is essential for informed discussions about:

 • Resource exploration and production; climate and environmental consequences (land, water, atmosphere); reclamation;